Organisations need to be careful not to confuse the two.

 So, what makes the difference?

-Strategy.
 Strategy is about fundamental analysis, having a clear view of the organisation’s core competence, identifying and predicting how the future landscape could be disrupted and having a clear definition of the challenges and opportunities facing the organisation.
 It is about deciding which ones are worth pursuing (and not) and which are likely to be achieved.
-It is about understanding the obstacles that need to be overcome in pursuit of that objective.
+It's also about understanding the obstacles to be overcome in pursuit of that objective.

-Then it is about putting in place a clear set of actions and ‘soft and hard’ inputs that build on what has gone before.
-It is about robustly challenging and testing the plan, considering risk as well as the relative strength and weaknesses of the competition.
+Then putting in place an architectire and a clear set of ‘soft and hard’ inputs that build and leverage what has gone before.
+It is about robustly challenging and testing the plan, considering risk and it s mitigation.
+An essential characteristic of strategy setting is understanding the relative strengths and weaknesses of the competition, as well as the strengths you need to build for a disruptive future.
+Then, bringing those relative strengths to bear on others relative weaknesses.